Qabel/qabel.github.io/Qabel-Buffered-Data.md

 ## Abstract
 Notes on buffered data stored on each client.

-The buffered data are only saved on local machines and will not synced.
+The buffered data is only saved on local machines and will not be synced.

 ## Buffered Data

-The buffered data are a collection of data which Qabel core needs to work correctly on the current machine.
+The buffered data is a collection of data which Qabel core needs to work correctly on the current machine.

 Currently available: